 This document is issued in the country of departure of the goods and at the time of export.
 The documentation to be provided is as follows:

-• Responsible statement affirming knowledge of the applicable regulations
+- Responsible declaration stating knowledge of the applicable regulations

-• Have documentation proving the place of manufacture of the goods
+- Have documentation proving the place of manufacture of the goods and, in some cases, the age of the manufacturer.

-This documentation must be taken to the Chamber of Commerce so that it can issue such certificate.
+This documentation must be taken to the Chamber of Commerce so it can issue the certificate.

 The applicant must provide the Chamber of Commerce with the following documentation:

-• Order number, markings, number, nature of packages and description of goods.
+- Order number, marks, quantity, nature of packages and designation of the goods.

 Types of certificates based on their use